mallickrishg/solidmech_course/README.md

 # solidmech_course

-Repository contains course materials for a summer course on 'Applying solid mechanics and inverse theory to understand the seismic cycle' at NTU Singapore.
+Repository contains course materials for a summer course on 'Principles of solid mechanics to understand the seismic cycle', taught at NTU Singapore from May 2021 to July 2021.